gmdavef/struts-showcase/README.md

 **rl-scan-with-cloud-action-trial.yml**

 This workflow builds the .war file and scans it by leveraging the published ReversingLabs GitHub Action "gh-action-rl-scanner-cloud-only".
-This action uses the [ReversingLabs Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
-Here, the scan happens in the ReversingLabs SSCS cloud portal (the "Trial" instance).
+This action uses the [Spectra Assure Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
+Here, the scan happens in the Spectra Assure cloud portal (the "Trial" instance to be exact).

 ## TeamCity

 **.teamcity/settings.kts**

-This is a TeamCity project settings file that defines two stages ("Build" and "RL scan") to build the .war file and scan it using the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
-Reports in HTML, JSON, CycloneDX, and SPDX formats are saved in a zip file artifact.
+This is a TeamCity project settings file that defines two stages ("Build" and "RL scan") to build the .war file and scan it using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+Reports in HTML, RL-JSON, CycloneDX, and SPDX formats are saved in a zip file artifact.
 With each build, the HTML report is published under a tab called "ReversingLabs Report" within TeamCity.
 Documentation for integrating the RL CLI with TeamCity can be found [here](https://docs.secure.software/cli/integrations/teamcity).